Cape town, south africa.

 Not in the mood for a hike?
 The Table Mountain Aerial Cableway is a scenic (and sweat-free) alternative.
 Once at the top, take your time exploring various viewpoints and walking paths.
 It’s truly breathtaking, even without breaking a sweat.
 I love how it feels like a different world up there.

-Pro tip: Book your cable car tickets online ahead of time—especially in peak season—to skip the long queues.
+Pro Tip: Book your cable car tickets online ahead of time—especially in peak season—to skip the long queues.

 If you’re feeling ambitious, you can tackle both Lion’s Head and Table Mountain in one day.
 Many travelers hike Lion’s Head at sunrise, then head to Table Mountain later in the day—either hiking up or taking the cable car.